Erls-Corporation/edwardhotchkiss.com/_posts/2012-03-28-learning-angular.js-1.0.0,-part-1-of-10-introduction-to-1.0.0.md

 ---
 layout: post
-title: Learning Angular.js 1.0.0, part 1 of 10 - Introduction to 1.0.0
+title: Learning AngularJS 1.0.0, part 1 of 10 - Introduction to 1.0.0
-description: Learning Angular.js 1.0.0, part 1 of 10 - Introduction to 1.0.0
+description: Learning AngularJS 1.0.0, part 1 of 10 - Introduction to 1.0.0
 tags:
- - Angular.js
+ - AngularJS
  - Learning
  - tutorial
  - rc2
  - MVC
 ---

-**Ranked #4 on Google search for Angular.js?**
+**Ranked #4 on Google search for AngularJS?**

 I was going over my [MixPanel](http://mixpanel.com/) analytics, and kept seeing a shitload of traffic coming in from [searching google for angular.js](www.google.com/search?q=angular.js).
-I'm ranked #4 with my [Jekyll Live Search with Angular.js](http://edwardhotchkiss.com/blog/2012/03/11/jekyll-live-search-with-angular.js/) so I feel obligated to take this from _drafts to _posts, and finish it.
+I'm ranked #4 with my [Jekyll Live Search with AngularJS](http://edwardhotchkiss.com/blog/2012/03/11/jekyll-live-search-with-angular.js/) so I feel obligated to take this from _drafts to _posts, and finish it.

 **Part 1:**